 Working Hours

-Except in emergencies to maintain safe quarry working, construction works and site set up; the working and processing of minerals and their transportation from the site; soils stripping, replacement and handling; the transportation of imported inert materials; infilling operations and site restoration; loading and unloading; and servicing, maintenance or repair of any plant and machinery, shall only take place between 08:00 to 18:00 hours Mondays to Fridays, inclusive, and 08:00 to 13:00 hours on Saturdays, with no operations on the site at any time on Sundays, Bank or Public Holidays.
-The Mineral Planning Authority shall be informed in writing within 48 hours of an emergency occurrence that would cause working outside the stipulated hours.
+Except in emergencies to maintain safe quarry working, no operations including construction works and site set up; the working and processing of minerals and their transportation from the site; soils stripping, replacement and handling; the transportation of imported inert materials; all vehicle movements; infilling operations and site restoration; loading and unloading; and servicing, maintenance or repair of any plant and machinery, shall only take place between 08:00 to 18:00 hours Mondays to Fridays, inclusive, and 08:00 to 13:00 hours on Saturdays, with no operations on the site at any time on Sundays, Bank or Public Holidays.
+The Mineral Planning Authority and nearby receptors shall be informed in writing within 48 hours of an emergency occurrence that would cause working outside the stipulated hours.

 Reason: To protect the amenity of adjacent residential properties, in accordance with Policy MLP 28 of the adopted Worcestershire Minerals Local Plan, and Policy WCS 14 of the adopted Worcestershire Waste Core Strategy, and Policy SP.33 of the adopted Wyre Forest District Local Plan.

+There will be no waiting of vehicles over 3.5 tonnes or other site vehicles on Wolverley Road or Zion Hill.

+Reason: In the interests of highway safety.

+NB HGV need to be defined according to weight, there are many definitions of HGV

 Design